bwagner182/Google-Admin-Workspace/README.md

 has completed, the new password for the ex-employee's Google Workspace account will be printed to the terminal window.

+#### Device List

+When using the "Term Employee" option through the GUI, you should now receive a list of devices which are assigned to the employee.
+These devices should be collected by the terminating manager when the employee is released.

 ### GUI

 run the script with the `gui` argument to run the program with a proper GUI